 The Henri Temianka Audio Preservation Lab, named for the renowned violinist and leader of the Paganini Quartet and the California Chamber Symphony, is a purpose-built audio preservation facility with two studios created to preserve the unique audio materials held by the UCSB Library and migrate them to digital formats.
 Additionally, the Henri Temianka Audio Preservation Fund supports the Library's mission to make our recorded sound heritage accessible to the widest possible audience as conveniently as possible.

-Henri Temianka and Lili Krauss audition a recording of their Beethoven sonata performance, ca. 1947.
+Henri Temianka and Lili Krauss audition a recording of their Beethoven sonata performance, early 1950s.

 The Library undertakes systematic preservation of endangered and obsolete formats for preservation and access as well as making on-demand copies for researchers at a reasonable cost.
 The lab is an integral component of the library's world-class audio preservation program, and the fund allows the library to migrate hundreds of hours of unique recordings every year to digital formats that are stored on library servers for preservation and access.